darioielardi/flutter_speed_dial/README.md

 ## Issues & Feedback

-Please file an [issue](https://github.com/darioielardi/flutter_speed_dial/issues) to send feedback or report a bug.
+Please file an [issue](https://github.com/darioielardi/flutter_speed_dial/issues) to send feedback or report a bug,
+If you want to ask a question or suggest an idea then you can [open an discussion](https://github.com/darioielardi/flutter_speed_dial/discussions).
 Thank you!

 ## Contributing